JetBrains/sbt-idea-plugin/README.md

  - `optionalDeps` - resolve optional plugin dependencies(default: true)
  - `excludedIds`  - blacklist certain plugins from transitive resolution(default: Set.empty)

- :exclamation: Please note that keys `intellijInternalPlugins` and `intellijExternalPlugins` have been deprecated and this setting key should be used instead.

  :exclamation: Please note that Java support in IJ is implemented by a plugin: `com.intellij.java`

  :exclamation: Please remember that you must [declare plugin dependencies in plugin.xml](https://jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_dependencies.html#dependency-declaration-in-pluginxml) or your plugin may fail to load.